- Religion and Philosophy»

 How to Become a Jain

 Many people are asking me about the process of adopting Jainism as a religion.
 I receive a lot of emails from every corner of the world regarding this issue.
 In this article, I am giving my views on converting to Jainism.
-This article will help them who want to become lay followers of Jainism.
+This article will help all those who want to become lay followers of Jainism.
 Please feel free to ask any question on this issue

 A Query Mail About Adopting Jainism